 Only a small percentage (less than seven thousand) of students scored between 400-590.

-How to send SAT scores to colleges
+How do you send scores to colleges?

 How do you increase your SAT score?